Simone Young: Biography and career

 Young had first guest-conducted the Sydney Symphony Orchestra (SSO) in 1996.
 In December 2019, the SSO announced the appointment of Young as its next chief conductor, effective in 2022, with an initial contract of 3 years.
 Young is the first female conductor to be named chief conductor of the SSO.
+In February 2024, the SSO announced the extension of Young's contract as its chief conductor through the end of 2026.
+In September 2025 her contract was extended to late 2029.

+In 2024 Simone Young became the first woman to conduct Der Ring des Nibelungen at the Bayreuth Festival.

 Personal life

 Young is married to Greg Condon, and has two daughters.
 She made her first appearance at the Metropolitan Opera while she was five months pregnant and conducted at the Vienna State Opera one month prior to giving birth in 1997.

 Media, honours and awards

 Young is featured in the documentary film Knowing the Score directed by Australian documentarian Janine Hosking, a biopic that "is first and foremost a captivating story of a dazzling 30-year music career."

-Young has received honorary doctorates from the Universities of New South Wales, Sydney and Melbourne.
-She has been appointed a Chevalier des Arts et des Lettres of France.

-On 26 January 2004, in the Australia Day Honours, Young was named a Member of the Order of Australia (AM) "for service to the arts as a conductor with major opera companies and orchestras in Australia and internationally".
+Young has received honorary doctorates from the universities of New South Wales, Sydney and Melbourne.
+She has been appointed an (AM) "for service to the arts as a conductor with major opera companies and orchestras in Australia and internationally".

 In 2021 Young was named the Advance Awards Global Icon.